CLIB - Cluster industrielle Biotechnologie

 • Menu Menu

-CLIB is an international open-innovation cluster of large companies, small- to medium-size enterprises (SMEs), start- ups, academic institutes, and universities, as well as other stakeholders active in biotechnology and the circular– and bioeconomy as a whole.
-As a non-profit association our members shape the cluster’s interests and activities, and we work to promote industrial biotechnology in sustainable processes.
-We are active since 2008 and have built a strong and trustworthy network since then.
-Together with our members we are putting our mission into practice – networking biotechnology, creating sustainability.
+CLIB is an international open-innovation cluster for industrial biotechnology consisting of large companies, small- to medium-size enterprises (SMEs), start-ups, academic institutes, and universities, as well as other stakeholders active in the circular bioeconomy.
+In our non-profit association, the members shape our cluster’s interests and activities, and we work with them to promote industrial biotechnology in sustainable processes.
+Active since 2008, we are one of the most established bioeconomy organisations in Germany and Europe and have built a strong and trustworthy network.
+Some key indicators emphasising this statement are shown in figure 1.
+Together with our members, we are putting our mission into practice: networking biotechnology – creating sustainability.

 Member benefits

-The CLIB team works to bring benefits to the cluster’s members.
-Like all networks, we depend on our members, and can only act as an amplificatorof your own commitment.
+The CLIB team works to bring benefits to all our cluster’s members.
+Like all networks, we depend on our members and act as an amplifier of their commitment.
+We invite you to become involved in the network, to share your innovations, and to collaborate.

 • CLIB is a networker.